The Outdoor Activities Guide

 Bear X Intense CD

-The Bear X Intense CD Ready to Shoot is designed for the person that wants an easy-to-use, feature-rich, lightweight crossbow that is dependable and accurate.
+The Bear X Intense CD Ready to Shoot is designed for the person who wants an easy-to-use, feature-rich, lightweight crossbow that is dependable and accurate.
 With its quiet noise level and smooth cocking the Bear X is an excellent choice for archery hunters and it is also the best crossbow for turkey hunting.
 In this blog post, we are going to discuss this hunting crossbow in-depth.

 - The draw weight is 175 lbs.